dobromir-hristov/vuecommunity/docs/guide/ecosystem/desktop-apps.md

 - **easy to build**: frameworks allow you to simply develop a web application and then 'convert' it to a desktop one using a packager;
 - **community**: if you maintain an open-source desktop project, you will more likely find contributors for it.

-Although there are some downsides common for all JavaScript-powered desktop applications.
-Usually they have big package size (at least 30 MB) and heavy RAM usage.
+There are however some downsides, common for all JavaScript-powered desktop applications.
+They tend to have big package size (at least 30 MB) and are know to have heavy RAM usage.

 We have two main options to build a desktop application with Vue: it's HTML+CSS-based solutions or native GUI.
 First one is represented with Electron and NW.js, second option is Vuido.